Hirimaradhoo: Geography

 The island is 287.2 km north of the country's capital, Malé.

 Ecology

 The reefs around the island is home to manta rays, reef sharks, sea turtles and an impressive amount and variety of fish.
 Hirimaradhoo Thila is the best-known spot for observing Rhinobatids or guitar sharks.

 Demography

 Governance

-Hirimaradhoo was involved in the alleged 2008 election fraud in the Maldives where 50 votes were forged.
+Hirimaradhoo was involved in the alleged 1994 parliamentary election fraud in the Maldives where 50 votes were forged.